 Grades placed in the teachers' electronic gradebook system become immediately available to parents via a secure internet site.
-Teachers endeavor to provide feedback as quickly as their workload allows.
-The guidelines for entering grades into the system are listed below and only count school days.
-Please understand that this guideline applies to standard assignments and missing grades and not extended projects and assignments.
-Projects and any extended assignments exceed more than 3 days of instruction
+Teachers endeavor to provide feedback as quickly as their

-To inform parents of students progress please see the following timeline for entering grades.
+To inform parents of student progress please see the following timeline for entering grades.
 Students must have at least 1 major grade and 4 daily grades for progress reporting.

-- PK-K---Utilize district created report cards - 1st-4th ELAR-Math: 1 new grade every week - 1st-4th Science-Social Studies: 1 new grade every week - 5th-6th-Minimum of one new grade every week - 7th-8th: Minimum of one new grade entered each Monday by 8:00 am - 9th-12th: Minimum of one new grade entered each Monday by 8:00 am
+- PK-K---Utilize district created report cards - 1st-4th Reading/Writing & Math: 1 new grade every week - 1st-4th Science-Social Studies: 1 new grade every week (integrated with reading/writing) - 5th-6th-Minimum of one new grade every week - 7th-8th: Minimum of one new grade entered each Monday by 8:00 am - 9th-12th: Minimum of one new grade entered each Monday by 8:00 am